DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/subject-knowledge-enhancement.md

 - design and technology
 - English
 - languages
-- mathematics (including primary mathematics)
+- mathematics
 - physics
 - religious education

+You can also do a SKE course in primary mathematics.

 SKE course lengths can range from 8 to 28 weeks and are usually online courses, but some are classroom based and some are a mixture of both.
 You can choose the provider you want to complete your SKE course with.